 Sharp Shooting Pain under Pinky Toe is almost always a compression of the nerves.
-This is usually due to swelling or repeated irritation caused by shoes!
+95% of the time, this is due to repeated irritation caused by shoes!

 Sharp Shooting Pinky Toe Overview:

-This is a nerve irritation condition called neuropraxia which can take anywhere from 10-20 days to get better.
+- This is a nerve irritation condition called neuropraxia which can take anywhere from 10-20 days.

-- Neuropraxia – this is nerve irritation or light damage that can take numerous weeks to heal after the cause is corrected.
+- Neuropraxia is nerve irritation or light damage that can take numerous weeks to heal after the cause is corrected.

 - Swelling of the toe compressing the nerve.

-- Injury along the outside of the foot compressing the nerve.
+- An injury along the outside of the foot compressing the nerve.